hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-for-cmp.md

 The processing of the CSR containing attestation information is described in {{I-D.ounsworth-csr-attestation}}.
 Note that the CA MUST NOT issue a certificate that contains the extension provided in the CertReqTemplate containing the nonce.
-The nonce MUST only be used for determining freshness of the evidence provided by the attester.
-The nonce is not included in an X.509 certificate.
+Instead the nonce is typically embedded in the evidence and used as a way to provide freshness of the evidence provided by the attester.

 [Editor's Note: It may be useful to augment the CertReqTemplate request with information about the type of attestation technology/technologies